shlomisas/JS-Practical-Interview/theory/backend.md

 # Backend general questions

-* Make makes a backend stateless?
+* What makes a backend stateless?
 * How to predict your scaling metrics?
 * How to investigate backend performance issue?
   * Slow responses